leandrosilvaferreira/audit4j-db/README.md

 About This Version
 ==================

-This fork of Audit4J saves the elements column in JSON format!
+* This fork of Audit4J saves the elements column in JSON format!
+* This fork of Audit4J alow to search for audit events by actor!